ultimatecoder/ultimatecoder.github.io/_posts/draft.md

 #### [Python now](https://www.pythonnow.com/)

 This job board is less known, but I find it effective for remote or visa sponsored positions.
-Mostly openings are from companies based out of Europe or United states.
+Openings are mostly from companies based out of Europe or United states.

 #### [Github profile](https://github.com/ultimatecoder)

-There were good amount of pinch from recruiters, employers via my Github profile.
-Where Github jobs has not helped me much, this worked for me.
-I would recommend adding your email address at your Github profile.
-It helps anyone to reach you.
-In my case most Github pinch were targeted to common audience.
+There were a good amount of invitations from recruiters, employers via my Github profile.
+While Github jobs has not helped me much, this worked for me.
+I would recommend adding your email address on your Github profile.
+It helps people to reach out to you.
+In my case, most of the Github invitations for employment were targeted to a common audience.
 May be people are crawling Github profiles from popular open source projects and sending them opportunity emails.
 I don't consider anything wrong in the crawling way, but one should spend enough time in identifying my expertise.
 Contributing to open source projects for inviting better opportunities is a long subject which might be a good fit for an entire blog post.

 ### Not so strongly recommended